peekdistrict/peekdistrict/CONTRIBUTING.md

 First time contributing to open source?
 Check out this free series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

+### Contributing Data to Open Street Map

+#### How to Map on Open Street Map

+As a rather long standing opens source project, Open Street Map has a large number of ways to contribute open data.
+More specifically to Peek District:

+  * local knowledge (mark any estimations in OSM with `fixme=*`)
+  * GPS tagging - ODK Connect (Android) etc.
+  * On the Web - OSM's ID editor [Wiki](https://wiki.openstreetmap.org/wiki/ID) and [Login](www.openstreetmap.org/login?referer=%2Fedit%3Feditor%3Did)
+  * Desktop app - OSM's JOSM editor [Wiki](http://wiki.openstreetmap.org/wiki/JOSM) and [Download](https://josm.openstreetmap.de/)

 ### Maintainers

 The repository is currently maintained by [@bunnybooboo](https://github.com/bunnybooboo).